Computer Repair Tips .net

 Laptops need Air!

 Ever think your laptop is heating up too much?
 Do you, like most others, use your laptop on your knee?
-If so, the laptop is likely not getting proper ventilation.
-This can lead to expensive hardware problems and even health problems.
+If so, the laptop is likely not getting essential laptop ventilation.
+This can lead to expensive hardware problems for the laptop and even health problems for you.

 Q. Why does a laptop get hot?

 The harder the laptop is working, the more heat will be generated by the CPU, so the air blown out will be hotter.
 If you use you laptop on your knee, or on a soft surface, there is a high chance that you are blocking the air intake underneath the laptop.
-Without cool air to suck in, heat builds up in the laptop.
+Without cool outside air to suck in, the laptop can’t remove enough of the heat quickly enough, so heat builds up in the laptop body.

 In extreme cases, the laptop will get so hot that it will shut itself down, as a safety precaution.
 It does this so that it does not damage the internal components due to overheating.

-Overheating can also occur if your heatsink becomes blocked with fluff or dust.
+Overheating can also occur if your heatsink (copper fins) becomes blocked with fluff or dust.
 In this case you will need to take your laptop to a laptop repair shop to have it cleaned out.
+Or check out this post to see how to clear out dust from your laptop yourself.

 Q. What can I do to avoid overheating?

 A. Ideally, we would all use our laptops on a desk – but this takes away some of the advantage and fun of using a laptop.
-A simple solution is to use your laptop on a lap tray – you know those things you use when you eat in front of the telly?
+A simple solution is to use your laptop on a lap tray to assist with laptop ventilation – you know those things you use when you eat in front of the TV?

 In conclusion – Try to avoid using your laptop on soft surfaces and make sure it gets plenty of air!